Joint Institute for Very Long Baseline Interferometry European Research Infrastructure Consortium

-The Joint Institute for Very Long Baseline Interferometry European Research Infrastructure Consortium (JIVE) was established by a decision of the European Commission in December 2014, and assumed the activities and responsibilities of the JIVE foundation, which was established in December 1993.
+The Joint Institute for Very Long Baseline Interferometry European Research Infrastructure Consortium (JIVE ERIC) was established by a decision of the European Commission in December 2014, and assumed the activities and responsibilities of the JIVE foundation, which was established in December 1993.
 JIVE's mandate is to support the operations and users of the European VLBI Network (EVN), in the widest sense.

 Very-long baseline interferometry (VLBI) is a type of astronomical interferometry used in radio astronomy.
 It allows observations of an object that are made simultaneously by many telescopes to be combined, emulating a telescope with a size equal to the maximum separation between the telescopes.
 Normally the participating radio telescopes function individually, working on their own specific projects.
 In the case of VLBI, they all observe the same source at the same time, allowing much higher spatial resolution.
 There are many complex and challenging hurdles that need to be overcome to enable this effort.
 One challenge is the data processing requirement.
 JIVE operates the EVN data processor, known as the correlator - a special-purpose supercomputer for astronomical VLBI data correlation.

-Organisation of JIVE
+Organisation of JIVE ERIC

-JIVE is located in Dwingeloo, the Netherlands and is hosted by the Netherlands Institute for Radio Astronomy (ASTRON).
+JIVE ERIC is located in Dwingeloo, the Netherlands and is hosted by the Netherlands Institute for Radio Astronomy (ASTRON).

+Prof. Richard T. Schilizzi was the founding director, followed by Michael_Garrett_(astronomer), Huib J. van Langevelde, Francisco Colomer, and currently the role is on Agnieszka Slowikowska.